 FCC PERMITS AND LICENSES.
-As the operator of a DBS system, EchoStar is subject to FCC jurisdiction and review primarily for: (i) assignment of frequencies and orbital slots; (ii) compliance with the terms and conditions of such assignments and authorizations, including required timetables for construction and operation of satellites; (iii) authorization of individual satellites (I.E., meeting minimum financial, legal and technical standards) and earth stations; (iv) avoiding interference with other radio frequency emitters; (v) compliance with rules the FCC has established specifically for holders of $\hbox{U.s. DBS satellite and earth station authorizations, including construction}\\$ milestones and due diligence requirements; and (vi) compliance with applicable provisions of the Communications Act.
+As the operator of a DBS system, EchoStar is subject to FCC jurisdiction and review primarily for: (i) assignment of frequencies and orbital slots; (ii) compliance with the terms and conditions of such assignments and authorizations, including required timetables for construction and operation of satellites; (iii) authorization of individual satellites (I.E., meeting minimum financial, legal and technical standards) and earth stations; (iv) avoiding interference with other radio frequency emitters; (v) compliance with rules the FCC has established specifically for holders of U.S. DBS satellite and earth station authorizations, including construction milestones and due diligence requirements; and (vi) compliance with applicable provisions of the Communications Act.
 The FCC has granted ESC a license to cover 11 specified frequencies for EchoStar I at 119 DEG.
 WL.
 ESC also has a conditional construction permit for 11 unspecified western frequencies.
 EchoStar's subsidiary DirectSat has a license to cover ten additional frequencies at the 119 DEG.
 WL orbital location.
 The FCC also has issued DirectSat a conditional permit for one frequency at 110 DEG.
 WL and 11 frequencies at 175 DEG.
 WL.
 DBSC holds a conditional construction permit and specific orbital slot assignments for 11 DBS frequencies at each of 61.5 DEG.
 WL and 175 DEG.
 WL.

 During January 1996, the FCC held an auction for 24 frequencies at the 148 DEG.
 WL orbital slot.
 EchoStar acquired a DBS construction permit for the use of the 24 frequencies at the 148 DEG.
 WL orbital slot for \$52.3 million.
-EchoStar will be required to complete construction of that satellite by December 20, 2000, and the satellite must be in operation by December 20, 2002.
+EchoStar will be required to complete contracting for the construction of the satellite by December 20, 1997, to complete construction of that satellite by December 20, 2000, and the satellite must be in operation by December 20, 2002.